I recently spoke to someone who was part of Robert Maxwell‘s original gang at Pergamon Press.

 (meaning: the market should pay a premium because Elsevier didn’t know that a basic pdf-sharing website shouldn’t cost hundreds of millions.)

-Many other such moments of brilliance later — which culminated in him telling me that if I want to do something useful, I should be building software for Elsevier as my customer and make their business stronger, and that I should “recognise that I won’t be a disrupter”) — I’m done with the guy.
+Many other such moments of brilliance later, it culminated in him telling me over email that I should “recognise that I won’t be a disrupter,” and that if I want to do something useful, I should be building software for Elsevier as my customer to make their business more efficient or something.

+I’m done with the guy.
 In fact, I’m done with the whole pack of people who work for or support the big science publishers.
+I’m done giving them any benefit of doubt, to be reasonable, to keep an open mind.

 The monarchs of the Joseon dynasty (Korea) are believed to have had a certain very simple and effective policy for centuries, which went something like this: